-rather than “exclude”
+rather than “Exclude”

-We work under this principle to eradicate terrorism and resolve armed conflicts.
+Our organization works under this principle to eradicate terrorism and resolve armed conflicts.

 Source：Esri Story Maps team and PeaceTech Lab（2019）